 Surround yourself with the beauty of nature to support and inspire your art.

-This full-week program is designed to provide the artist with an opportunity to work in a variety of natural environments including lakes, streams, meadows and woodlands.
+This full-week program is designed to provide the artist with an opportunity to work in a variety of natural environments, including lakes, streams, meadows, and woodlands.
 This retreat is intended for all artists and will offer instruction and guidance for those just starting out.

 There will be daily en plein air painting/drawing sessions and evening visual journaling.
 This expressive arts activity uses guided imagery, poems, and passages as prompts to inform the journaling.
 This process can be used by everyone (even if you say, “I can’t draw!”)